huusholli/sensor-registry/README.md

 ## Installation

 Start application development container with `docker-compose`.
 API is exposed at http://localhost:5000.
-Application data is stored at the project root in file `database.json`.
+Application data is stored at the `data` folder in file `database.json`.

 ```
 docker-compose up